3 Ingredient Biscuits

-3 Ingredient Biscuits are made with flour, butter and Sprite!
-They are so fluffy, ridiculously easy to make and make the perfect breakfast!
+3 Ingredient Biscuits are made with flour, butter and, Sprite!
+They are so fluffy, ridiculously easy to make, and make the perfect breakfast or side dish!
+These biscuits are ready in 30 minutes from start to finish!

 I get super excited when sharing a quick and easy recipe with you guys.
 Like these 3 ingredient biscuits.
 Yes, just 3 ingredients!
 Who says making insanely delicious food has to be hard?!